 In terms of what she’s consuming, and keep in mind it will be different for everyone, Helen and her care team decided on Fortisip – a ready-to-drink, high energy, high protein, vitamin and mineral-rich oral supplement that contains 300kcal and 18g protein per 125ml bottle.
 Basically, a nutritional supplement designed for high impact in a small volume.

-She then supplements her tube feeds with foods that are easy to consume and allow her to enjoy the flavours, tastes and sensations of eating.
+Helen also supplements her tube feeds with foods that are easy to consume and allow her to enjoy the flavours, tastes and sensations of eating.
 Helen’s favourite is chocolate mousse.
 Her carers help her to prepare, cook and blend her food for the week and accompany her to her weekly grocery shop.
 Having oral feeds when you have a PEG is not uncommon, but of course, as with all people requiring a feeding tube, any food Helen takes orally is done so with medical approval, to ensure her health is a priority at all times.

 An Individual Choice